krvcorp/pong-frontend/README.md

 }
 ```

 It is still unclear at this point how to access notification metadata (`data` as mentioned in delivery section).
 It is important that this is acessible in order for `AppDelegate` to be able to direct the user to the proper resource upon a notification tap.
+Note that `AppDelegate` will handle notifications differently based on the app state (foreground, background, stopped).

 ### Settings